 An elementary education teaching degree from Spring Arbor University is offered in its entirety on the campus of North Central Michigan College.
 A very specific list of required courses for that program is provided on a curriculum guide sheet.
 Students must follow the guide for this specific program rather than the recommendations below.
 To align with new State of Michigan standards, Spring Arbor's teacher education program will offer a major and minor in Early Childhood Education, beginning in Fall 2011.
-The ZA endorsement, for teaching in grades Kindergarten through Grade 3, will be discontinued in Fall 2011.
+The ZA endorsement, for teaching in grades Kindergarten through Grade 3, will be universities, so students are advised to consult with an academic advisor at North Central when choosing courses.
+All teacher education applicants are required to take and pass all three sections of the Basic Skills portion of the Michigan Test for Teacher Certification (MTTC).

+discontinued in Fall 2011.
 The Spring Arbor University elementary education degree includes an optional ZA (early childhood) endorsement for students wishing to specialize in grades Kindergarten through Grade 3 using 12-15 credits from North Central's Early Childhood Education department offerings.
 Contact Student Services at 231-348-6605 or Spring Arbor University's University Center Office at 231-439-6205.